maxkofler/sondbus/spec/Sondbus.md

 This is probably the most common frame class.
 Frames in this class describe frames that are used in the cyclic communication part of sondbus.

+> [!NOTE]
+>
+> The first byte in the data section takes a special role for cyclic frames in that it contains the sequence number of the cycle.

 ### 0x10 Cyclic request

 This frame is sent by the master and initiates a new cycle.

-The payload is the sequence the master asks the slaves to respond.
+The payload is the sequence the master asks the slaves to respond, where the first byte is the sequence number of the cycle.

 Each slave stores its position in this queue and responds once it is its turn.

 ### 0x11 Cyclic response

-The response to the [cyclic request](#0x10-cyclic-request).
+A possible response to the [cyclic request](#0x10-cyclic-request).

-The slave inserts the agreed-upon data into the data area of the frame and sends it.
+The slave inserts the agreed-upon data into the data area of the frame and sends it, reserving the first byte in the response for the sequence number of the cycle that it responds to.

 ### 0x12 Cyclic skip

-An alternative response to the [cyclic request](#0x10-cyclic-request).
+A possible response to the [cyclic request](#0x10-cyclic-request).

-The slave skips this cycle due to internal reasons.
+The slave skips this cycle due to internal reasons, inserting the sequence number of the cycle as the first and only byte into the data section.

 This response contributes 1 to the slave's fail counter, counting as if it timed out.

 ### 0x13 Cyclic abort

-An alternative response to the [cyclic request](#0x10-cyclic-request).
+A possible response to the [cyclic request](#0x10-cyclic-request).

-The slave actively refuses to respond to the cyclic request and aborts the cycle.
+A slave actively refuses to respond to the cyclic request and aborts the cycle.
-All further communication will not happen and the cycle will not be completed.
+All further communication will not happen and the cycle will not be completed, skipping all following slaves.

+The first and only byte in the data section is the sequence number of the cycle to be aborted.

 This response contributes 1 to all the slave's fail counter, counting as if they timed out.